matti/lnx/README.md

 ## usage

-files are mapped from the host
+Files are mapped from your host and all state is persisted:

     $ cd myfolder
     myfolder $ pwd